dan-da/hd-wallet-addrs/README.md

 * does NOT support multi address lookup in a single call.
 * each candidate address must be queried separately.

-## bitcoind

-as of 2015-12-30:

-* does not provide a suitable API for querying address total_received
-* does not have a public address index.
-Implementing an API would be difficult.

 # Thanks